Columbia Divorce Attorneys

 • Property division

 The decisions that you make during a divorce will affect your children's lives and your future.
-Because divorce is one of the most complex and most emotional legal situations, you should be sure to obtain the knowledgeable representation of our divorce lawyers in Columbia, SC at Finkel Law Firm LLC.
+Because divorce is one of the most complex and most emotional legal situations, you should be sure to obtain the knowledgeable representation of our family law lawyers in Columbia, SC at Finkel Law Firm LLC.
 In addition to divorce, the team of domestic lawyers at Finkel Law Firm LLC is equipped to help clients address other issues that arise in the Family Courts of South Carolina.

-Reasons to Choose Our Divorce Lawyers
+Reasons to Choose Our Family Law Lawyers

 • Respected law firm founded in 1970